Graph Explorer

 - To find complex patterns, write

-MATCHstatements directly in the query editor. - If there are too many nodes and it becomes cluttered, use the
+MATCHstatements directly in the query editor. - If there are too many nodes and the display is cluttered, use the

 LIMITclause to restrict the number of results. - For performance, filter by indexed properties whenever possible.